minskylab/auto-rust/README.md

 }
 ```

-## How it Works (For Developers)
+## Explanation for Developers

-Auto-Rust utilizes Rust's procedural macro system to generate code during compilation.
-When you annotate a function with `#[llm_tool]`, the macro performs the following steps:
+Auto-Rust utilizes Rust's powerful procedural macro system to inject code at compile time.
+When you use the `#[llm_tool]` macro:

-1. **Code Extraction:** It extracts the function signature and doc comments.
+1. **Parsing:** The macro parses the annotated function's signature, including its name, arguments, return type, and any doc comments.

-2. **Context Gathering:** It gathers additional code from your project to provide context to the LLM (currently limited to a basic file scan).
+2. **Context Extraction:** It extracts the code within your project, providing some context for the LLM to understand the surrounding code and project better.

-3. **Prompt Generation:** Auto-Rust constructs a detailed prompt for the LLM, including instructions, the function signature, doc comments, and gathered context.
+3. **Prompt Engineering:** It constructs a prompt that includes the extracted information.
+This prompt is carefully designed to guide the LLM in generating a relevant and correct Rust function implementation.

-4. **LLM API Call:** It sends the generated prompt to the OpenAI API, requesting code completion.
+4. **LLM Interaction:** It sends the generated prompt to an LLM API.

-5. **Code Insertion:**  The LLM's response (the generated function body) is inserted into your code, replacing the `todo!()` placeholder.
+5. **Code Insertion:** The LLM's response, which contains the generated Rust code, is inserted directly into your codebase, replacing the `todo!()` placeholder.
-6. **Caching:** Auto-Rust caches successful code generations based on the function signature and doc comments.
-This improves performance by avoiding unnecessary LLM calls for unchanged code.
-The `live` argument bypasses this caching mechanism.

 ## Limitations